the intergovernmental organization through which Member States act together

 The quantum Hall effect allows us to determine an unknown resistance R as a dimensionless multiple r' of a different combination of the Planck constant and the elementary charge:

-The application of both effects on the measurement of the voltage and the current in the watt balance equation leads to:
+The application of both effects on the measurement of the voltage and the current in the Kibble balance equation leads to:

 where the first component on the right-hand side shows the quantities related to the measurement of the voltage and the current using the macroscopic quantum effects, the second component shows the mechanical measurands gravitational acceleration g and velocity v, and the last term is the Planck constant.
 This equation establishes the link between the macroscopic mass m and the Planck constant h.